naghim/AS-utils/as_sassin/README.md

-# as-sassin
+# as_sassin

 ~~Yes, bad puns will never end.~~

 ## Overview

-**as-sassin** is a web scraping tool designed to extract data from G-Portál websites based on a user-defined configuration (`config.json`).
+**as_sassin** is a web scraping tool designed to extract data from G-Portál websites based on a user-defined configuration (`config.json`).
 It retrieves HTML content, parses it with BeautifulSoup, and organizes the extracted data into a structured format.
 The final output is saved in a file named `output.json`.

 ## This Script Will